Where to Stay in Hoi An: A Local’s Guide for First-Timers

 An Bang Beach

-The Linh Seaside Villa (Agoda / Booking), the AIRA Boutique Hoi An Hotel (Agoda / Booking), and the Under the Coconut Tree Hoi An Homestay (Agoda / Booking) are three of the best hotels in the An Bang Beach area.
+The Linh Seaside Villa (see on Agoda / Booking), the AIRA Boutique Hoi An Hotel ( see on Agoda / Booking), and the Under the Coconut Tree Hoi An Homestay (see on Agoda / Booking) are three of the best hotels in the An Bang Beach area.

 Outside the AIRA Boutique Hotel in Hoi An, Vietnam, which is situated near An Bang Beach, showing bushes, parked motorbikes, and the hotel's wooden decor.